-What skills you need: As with the blockchain marketer, blockchain attorneys need to be familiar with the technology and have a basic understanding of how it works, but the more pressing need is to be experienced in the area where you are providing legal advice—whether that’s real estate, finance, contract law, etc. If you are a Trader then you must need a Crypto tax service to calculate your Crypto taxes or Bitcoin taxes.
+What skills you need: As with the blockchain marketer, blockchain attorneys need to be familiar with the technology and have a basic understanding of how it works, but the more pressing need is to be experienced in the area where you are providing legal advice—whether that’s real estate, finance, contract law, etc. If you are a Trader then you must need a Crypto tax service to calculate your Crypto Taxes and Accounting or Bitcoin taxes.

-What companies are hiring
+What Blockchain companies are hiring

 The great news is that you can apply your blockchain skills to virtually any industry as it continues to grow like wildfire.
 In fact, an October survey from SAP found that 99.5 percent of respondents viewed blockchain as an opportunity—up from 92 percent in an earlier 2018 survey.